antrea-io/antrea/docs/multicluster/architecture.md

 one K8s Node as the Multi-cluster Gateway in a member cluster.
 The Gateway Node is responsible for routing all cross-clusters traffic from the local cluster to other member clusters through tunnels.
-The diagram below depicts Antrea Mulit-cluster connectivity with Multi-cluster Gateways.
+The diagram below depicts Antrea Multi-cluster connectivity with Multi-cluster Gateways.

 <img src="assets/mc-gateway.svg" width="800" alt="Antrea Multi-cluster Gateway">